 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenues and expenses during the reporting period.
-These estimates are reviewed periodically, and, as adjustments become necessary, they are reported in earnings in the period in which they become known.
+These estimates which include estimates around unearned contributions are reviewed periodically, and, as adjustments become necessary, they are reported in earnings in the period in which they become known.